wheelercj/chriswheeler.dev/content/posts/tech-literacy.md

 ## email protection services

-Preventing spam is much easier when you avoid giving out your main email address by using email protection services like [DuckDuckGo's Email Protection](https://duckduckgo.com/email), [Proton's hide-my-email aliases](https://proton.me/pass/aliases), [1Password's Masked Email](https://1password.com/fastmail/), [Firefox Relay](https://relay.firefox.com/), or [iCloud+'s Hide My Email](https://support.apple.com/en-us/105078).
+Preventing spam is much easier when you avoid giving out your main email address by using email protection services like [DuckDuckGo's Email Protection](https://duckduckgo.com/email), [Fastmail's Masked Email](https://www.fastmail.help/hc/en-us/articles/4406536368911-Masked-Email), [Proton's hide-my-email aliases](https://proton.me/pass/aliases), [Firefox Relay](https://relay.firefox.com/), or [iCloud+'s Hide My Email](https://support.apple.com/en-us/105078).
 If you start getting spam, you will know exactly where it's coming from and can immediately and completely stop the spam by disabling the compromised disposable email address.

 ## canaries